-As the use of Tradition Chinese Medicine (TCM) and evidence of its effectiveness continues to grow worldwide, it is being increasingly incorporated into the treatment of conventional biomedical diagnoses.
-TCM is widely accepted for the treatment of acute and chronic pain, a neurologic condition.
+As the use of Traditional Chinese Medicine (TCM) and evidence of its effectiveness continues to grow worldwide, it is being increasingly incorporated into the treatment of conventional biomedical diagnoses.
+TCM is widely accepted for the treatment of acute and chronic pain, a neurological condition.
 Other neurological conditions for which TCM may be effective include Complex Regional Pain Syndromes, Traumatic Brain Injuries, Stroke, Multiple Sclerosis (MS), Parkinson’s and Cerebral Palsy.

 Following are studies that demonstrate the efficacy and/or effectiveness of acupuncture in treating the symptoms associated with neurologic diseases and the growing credibility of acupuncture.

 Acupuncture's Increasing Credibility in Research and Clinical Settings

 Starkey Jamie.
 Alternative and Complementary Therapies.
 February 2018, 24(1): 7-9.

 Published in Volume: 24 Issue 1: February 1, 2018

 Acupuncture and the Brain